thegrumpys/odop/client/docs/Help/DesignTypes/e_spring.md

 ## Hook Stress

 The software calculates the bending stress (Sa) and torsional stress (Sb) in a conventional machine hook of an extension spring.
 The bending stress, a function of hook radius, reaches a maximum at a point (a) on the hook that is 90 degrees prior to the contact point of an attachment pin or other means of loading the spring.
 The torsional stress, a function of the bend radius where the spring body transitions into the hook, reaches a maximum at a point (b).
 The current version of of the software will base the torsional stress calculation on a bend radius of twice the wire diameter.

-These stresses are listed in the REPORT 2 tab.
+These stresses are listed in REPORT 2.
 A warning message will be produced if either of the stresses is high enough to exceed the corresponding allowable stress value.
-Note that the limiting stress component (bending stress at point (a) vs. torsional stress at point (b) ) is a function of spring index.
+Note that the limiting stress component (bending stress at point (a) versus torsional stress at point (b)) is a function of spring index.

 &nbsp;

 ___